AdaProp: Learning Adaptive Propagation for Graph Neural Network based Knowledge Graph Reasoning: Experiments

 \section{Experiments}

-In this section, we empirically show the effectiveness and analyze the design components of the proposed AdaProp.
-All the experiments are implemented in Python with the PyTorch framework~\cite{paszke2017automatic} and run on a single NVIDIA RTX 3090 GPU with 24GB memory.
+In this section, we empirically verify the effectiveness and analyze the components of the proposed AdaProp on both transductive and inductive settings.
+All the experiments are implemented in Python with PyTorch~\cite{paszke2017automatic} and run on a single NVIDIA RTX 3090 GPU with 24GB memory.